dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* GridDiag

    GRID_DIAG_CONFIG_FILE
-     Specify the absolute path to the configuration file used by the MET grid_stat tool.
+     Path to configuration file read by grid_diag.
+     If unset, parm/met_config/GridDiagConfig_wrapped will be used.

-     | *Used by:*  GridStat
+     | *Used by:*  GridDiag

    GRID_DIAG_CUSTOM_LOOP_LIST
     Sets custom string loop list for a specific wrapper.
 See :term:`CUSTOM_LOOP_LIST`.